Orpius/SDK/docs/UserGuide/CreatingAChannel/index.md

 ## Next Steps

 * Explore the **sample code** in this repository.
-* Add your own tools and expose them via the tunnel.
+* [Add your own tools](../../DevelopmentGuides/DotNet/index.md#connecting-your-code-to-orpius) and make them available to Orpius via the tunnel.
 * Integrate the Orpius SDK into your existing application.

 ---